Find out what distinguishes a creative genius from average people and how to train your ability to develop valuable ideas.

 Exercise 1: Alternative Uses

-A typical task with which one can practice creativity (in the sense of divergent thinking) is the alternative uses task.
+A common task to practice creativity (in the sense of divergent thinking) is the alternative uses task.

-Think of an ordinary object that you use in your daily life, such as a toothbrush, a chair, a pen, a scarf, or a cup.
+Think of an ordinary object that you use in your daily life, such as a cup, a pen, a chair, or a scarf.

 Now try to find as many unconventional uses of this object as possible and write them down as a numbered list.
 The crazier, the better.